Dermod O'Brien: Career

 Unlike many of his Irish contemporaries, after graduating from Cambridge O'Brien did not study art in Dublin, opting instead to travel to Paris, where he studied the paintings at the Louvre.
 In 1887, O'Brien visited galleries in Italy and then enrolled at the Royal Academy in Antwerp.
 At the Academy he was a fellow student of Walter Osborne.
 O'Brien left Antwerp in 1891 and returned to Paris, where he studied at Académie Julian.
-He relocated to London in 1893 and then Dublin in 1901.
+He relocated to London in 1893 and shared a studio with the British artist Henry Tonks then moved to Dublin in 1901.
 O'Brien was designated an associate of the Royal Hibernian Academy in 1906, a member in 1907, and was later president between 1910 and 1945.
 He was made an honorary member of the Royal Academy, London in 1912.

 He held the office of High Sheriff of County Limerick in 1916 and served as Deputy Lieutenant of County Limerick.
 O'Brien served in the Artists' Rifles during the First World War.